MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/create-a-new-table-object.md

 ---
-title: Workflow Sample - Create a New Table Object
+title: Workflow sample - Create a new table object
-sidebar_label: Create a New Table Object
+sidebar_label: Create a new table object
 description: This workflow sample demonstrates how to create a new table object through the Modeling service.
 ---